 Life insurance is available after open-heart surgery.
 In some cases, life insurance may be available in as little as three months after a single vessel bypass.

 Life insurance after a stent (angioplasty) is not a problem.
 The key is to have good followup testing with your cardiologist.

-When you’ve had a heart condition, you’ve probably completed some form of heart testing, that may have included any of the following:
+When you’ve had a heart condition, you’ve probably completed some of the following tests:

 Electrocardiogram (EKG or ECG) – A resting EKG measures the electrical activity of your heartbeat.

 Heart Stress Test – also called an exercise stress test, is performed while walking on a treadmill.

 NT-proBNP – A blood test that is increasingly being used by life insurance companies to help evaluate your overall cardiovascular risk.

 Echocardiogram – An echo produces images of your heart and allows your physician to see how your heart is pumping blood

 As part of your follow-up, it’s important that you follow your cardiologist’s advice, complete all cardiac rehab and tests.